Hawmex/navand/README.md

 It also has the following concepts:

-- Only a single instance of `Navigator` should be used in the app.
+- Only a single instance of `Navigator` should be created in the app.
-- Because modals should be accessible only through user action or the flow of the application, browser's forward button should disabled (the same way most modern native apps don't have one).
+- Because modals should be accessible only through users' actions or the flow of the application, browser's forward button should disabled (in the same way that most modern native apps don't have one).
 - When browser's back button is pressed or `Navigator.pop` is called, the latest modal, and if there are no modals left, the latest route should be popped.